Putting the API first

 The most recent addition to the Timeseries team is Runar Ask Johannessen.
 While he might be fresh out of school, he was thrown into the deep end of the pool right away - with more than capable lifeguards close by.
 Runar specialized in machine learning during his studies and enjoys seeing a different side of things.

-Good morning!
-Our developers behind our Timeseries API, which handles up to 500 million calls a day, are ready to tell you why you should take an "API first" approach in your work.
-Hit the link below to read the full story on Loop:
+Meet the developers behind our Timeseries API, which handles up to 500 million calls a day - and find out why you should take an "API first" approach

 “To me, it’s quite meaningful to be providing the building blocks needed for machine learning through building these pipelines and making the data accessible."